 Head of the Meadow is one of my favorite beaches on the Cape Cod National Seashore.

-Although it's a popular spot for sunbathers and surfers during the summer months, to me there's always something peaceful-feeling about Head of the Meadow.
+Although it's a popular spot for sunbathers and surfers during the summer months, to me there's always a peaceful feeling about Head of the Meadow.
 Perhaps that's because there's plenty of room to roam and be alone, if that's what you want to do.

 When you visit Head of the Meadow, be sure to keep your eyes open for seals surfing in the waves and whales spouting farther offshore!